 For the first three years of operation of Farmyard Market, we held a fun-filled annual event that included live music, Beeper the Clown, horse rides, burgers and drinks.
 We have since changed this event into an on-farm Saskatchewan music festival: Perogyfest.
-We hosted our second annual festival this past July with over 200 people in attendance and musicians from all over Canada.
+We hosted our second annual festival in July of 2019 with over 200 people in attendance and musicians from all over Canada.
 Due to COVID-19 pandemic, we did not host a Perogyfest for the summer 2020 or 2021.

 Campbell Woods released his debut record, “Oxford Street” in the spring of April 2017.
 He’s been on the road ever since, performing everywhere from Vancouver to Halifax to Nashville to Austin.
 As a songwriter he’s been compared to Townes Van Zandt and John K. Sampson.
 Powerful songs, simply delivered.
 “Oxford Street” debuted at no. 4 on the Canadian folk radio charts and was nominated for a Toronto Independent Music Award.

 The last two years have brought some exciting things: a new record, an opportunity to participate in the Banff Singer-Songwriter residency, music festivals from Halifax’s In The Dead of Winter to Vancouver Island’s Vancouver Island MusicFest, and ever more touring across Canada.
 Campbell is looking forward to releasing a new record in 2019, recorded in Montreal at the mythic hotel2tango.

 “Campbell is one of the truest songwriters I’ve heard come out of Canada in a long time.
 His writing comes from the soul of an ancient spirit; he is a poet with a flair for haunting images.
 Campbell has done his homework when it comes to the craft of songwriting.
 His is a new, shining light!”

 David Froese is a quiet musician, born in Alberta but now a Manitoban.